Escape room: In popular culture

 Reno 911, an American comedy show, aired the episode "Escape-O-Rama Room" in August 2020.
 Canadian comedy show Schitt's Creek aired an escape room episode, "The Bachelor Party", in March 2020.
+The Big Bang Theory, an American comedy, aired an escape room episode, "The Intimacy Acceleration", in 2015.
+In 2023, the Dropout game show Game Changer aired the episode "Escape the Greenroom".

-The escape room concept has also been explored in other television programs such as It's Always Sunny in Philadelphia and Harley Quinn.
+The escape room concept has also been explored in other television programs such as It's Always Sunny in Philadelphia, Bob's Burgers, and Harley Quinn.

 In 2019, the American psychological horror film Escape Room was released in theaters, and its sequel Escape Room: Tournament of Champions came out in 2021 following several delays due to the COVID-19 pandemic.
 Both films deal with a mysterious, deadly series of puzzle rooms that explore the traumatic pasts of its players.
 Escape Room grossed $155.7 million worldwide against a production budget of $9 million, and Tournament of Champions grossed $51.8 million.

 In February 2022, the children's book Escape Room by Christopher Edge was named "Children's Book of the Week" by The Times.

+Escape rooms started reaching new audiences through the TikTok app.
+Escape room companies such as Exit Game OC, Breakout Games and Amazing Escape Room have found new customers through organic viral TikTok videos.